microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/isolatedModules.md

 #### References to `const enum` members

-In TypeScript, when you reference a `const enum` member, the reference is replaced by its actual value in the emitted JavaScript:
+In TypeScript, when you reference a `const enum` member, the reference is replaced by its actual value in the emitted JavaScript.
+Changing this TypeScript:

 ```ts twoslash
 declare const enum Numbers {